-Due to the life-time of RTC internal battery is 5 years, the user can change a new RTC to replace old one after it can not work.
-The new one's brand and type must be same with old one.
+Due to the life-time of 3V Li-battery is 5 years, the user can change a new one to replace old one after it can not work.

-3.7.
+3.8.
 SPEAKER CONNECTOR INSTALLATION

 There is always a speaker in AT system for sound purpose.
-The 4 - Pins connector J3 is used to connect speaker.
-The speaker can work well in both direction of connector when it is installed to the connector J3 on mainboard.
+The 4-Pins connector J6 is used to connect speaker.

+The speaker can work well in both direction of connector when it is installed to the connector J6 on mainboard.

-3.8.
+3.9.
 POWER LED & KEY LOCK CONNECTOR INSTALLATION

-There are a system power LED lamp on the panel of case.
-The power LED will light on when system is powered-on, which is connected to a 3 PIN connector.
-The connector should be connected to J5 of mainboard in correct direction.
+There are a system power LED lamp and a key on the panel of case.
+The power LED will light on when system is powered-on, and the key can lock the keyboard input or unlock it, both of them are connected to a 5 PIN connector.
+The connector should be installed to J7 of mainboard in correct direction.